-Units reporting to the Division of Research include the offices of Research Infrastructure, Research Integrity, Sponsored Programs, Undergraduate Research, Clinical Trials.
 UNLV is a doctoral-degree-granting institution with a commitment to the support of research and innovative scholarly pursuits.
 UNLV seeks to create a campus environment that promotes the performance of superior research and scholarly endeavors at all levels of study.
 UNLV faculty are eager to involve graduate students in their research, so there are many opportunities to participate.

-• The Graduate Research Certification: The Graduate Research Certification (GRC) is a free, yearlong professional development program that provides graduate and select undergraduate students with the skills and knowledge necessary to initiate, conduct, and successfully conclude research projects.
-Once accepted into the program, participants must be actively working on a research/creative/scholarly activity.
-Students must also complete a minimum of six approved campus workshops, attend all mandatory cohort meetings, present their research/creative/scholarly activity, and then complete their culminating experience, which is a research portfolio.
-There are three components to the research portfolio:
+- The Graduate Research Certification: The Graduate Research Certification (GRC) is a free, yearlong professional development program that provides graduate and select undergraduate students with the skills and knowledge necessary to initiate, conduct, and successfully conclude research projects.
+Once accepted into the program, participants actively work on research/creative/scholarly activities and developing skills to support these endeavors.
+Students must participate in a minimum of six approved campus workshops, attend three mandatory cohort meetings, present their research/creative/scholarly activity at Rebel Grad Slam or a professional conference, and complete a culminating experience, which is a research portfolio.
+There are three components to the research portfolio: - 1) strengths test and written self-reflection;